TheMasterCado/easy-cli/README.md

 # easy-cli

-Easy CLI is a small shard that provides a structure for your CLI utilities with an option parser and some helpers.
+Easy CLI is a small shard that provides a structure for your CLI utilities.
+Features:
+- Define commands and infinite levels of subcommands.
+- Define options and arguments.
+- Define channels for your output with set verbosity level and if it should write to a file.

 ## Installation